SYSC3110/project-teamtoyin/ReadMe.txt

 - Save: you can now save the topology as an xml document.

 Algorithm.java:
--This class was modified to account for the above change of stepping from one node to the next.
+This class was modified to account for the above change of stepping from one node to the next.
--New methods:
+New methods:
--stepper_intialize(Message m, int rate): this method initializes stepping which moves the specified message from the source to its destination using the algorithms method for selecting the next node, allows stepping through the process.
+- stepper_intialize(Message m, int rate): this method initializes stepping which moves the specified message from the source to its destination using the algorithms method for selecting the next node, allows stepping through the process.
--stepper(): Performs a single step of moving the message from the source to the destination, allowing the user to see the message moving on the topography.
+- stepper(): Performs a single step of moving the message from the source to the destination, allowing the user to see the message moving on the topography.
--removeLastMessage(): this method removes the last message when step back is performed and removes the information about the message from the UI.
+- removeLastMessage(): this method removes the last message when step back is performed and removes the information about the message from the UI.
--updateInfo(): this method updates the list of visited nodes when moving messages and also checks if step back was performed or not
+- updateInfo(): this method updates the list of visited nodes when moving messages and also checks if step back was performed or not
--topologyReseter(): void method that resets everything when end simulation is clicked in the UI.
+- topologyReseter(): void method that resets everything when end simulation is clicked in the UI.
 So no information is saved from the previous steps.

 MessageGraphic.java:
--paintLastMessage(Graphics g, int x, int y): this method prints a green circle on the destination node when the message is delivered to it.
+- paintLastMessage(Graphics g, int x, int y): this method prints a green circle on the destination node when the message is delivered to it.

+UserInterfaceModel.java
+- save(String filename): This method saves the current network as an XML document.
+The document is structured with a network node that contains all the nodes in the network and all of the link between these nodes.
+- load(String filename): This method loads a network XML document and populates the program with the list of nodes, and the links between these nodes as retrieves from the XML file.

 Contributions:
 Lina El Sadek: